just95/toml.dart/README.md

 ### Load configuration files.

 Before any configuration file can be parsed the library needs to know how to load it.
 There are two default methods available, but you can easily implement your own loading mechanism as further described below.

 If your code is running in the **browser**, you probably want to use XHR to fetch the file from the server.
-To do so import the `toml.loader.http` library and call the static `HttpConfigLoader.use` method, e.g. from your `main` function.
+To do so import the `toml.loader.http` library and call the static `HttpConfigLoader.use` method, e.g., from your `main` function.

 ```dart
 import 'package:toml/loader/http.dart';